grisaitis/grisait.is-copy/_drafts/2019-01-21-markdown-editors.md

-## A Review of Online Markdown Eitors
+## Review: Some Online Markdown Editors

 Welcome back!
 In my last post I discussed workflows for maintaining a blog powered by GitHub Pages + Jekyll.
 That's a popular stack for tech bloggers, but pretty bare-bones when it comes to actually drafting blog posts.
 For a better writing experience I'm trying out a few markdown editors.